From 12 Direct Reports to 2 in 10 Weeks: The Leadership Layer That Prevented Coordination Chaos at $88K

 The Practice:

-Week 5: Each lead listed five recent decisions.
-Categorized them.
-Discussed which they should own vs. escalate.
-Built decision muscle.
+Week 5: Each lead listed five recent decisions, categorized them, and discussed which they should own versus escalate.
+That work built decision muscle.

 Training Module 3: Conflict Resolution

-Conflict = two people, one resource, or two approaches to the same problem.
-Leader’s job: facilitate resolution, not impose a solution.
+The teaching: Conflict is two people, one resource, or two approaches to the same problem.
+The leader’s job is to facilitate resolution, not impose a solution.

 Five-step protocol: